Lightsmark and Lighsprint SDK are now free and open source software.

 (OpenCL is perfect layer between realtime radiosity and hardware,

-Gallium3D is a new 3D driver architecture recently
+Gallium3D is a new 3D driver architecture recently merged to Mesa trunk).

 Zack's wish to have OpenCL supported on first GPU